-- Pentavalent vaccine to be introduced in Immunization programme in the states of Tamil Nadu and Kerala. - Thereafter, data may be reviewed after 1 year of introduction before expanding the vaccine into other states. - A protocol will be prepared by the ICMR for surveillance of Hib meningitis in selected hospitals to understand the trend over time.
-This will be circulated to NCDC and NTAGI members through email; once the protocol is finalized, the surveillance will be carried out by ICMR. - Since AEFI is a concern hence same will be monitored and also system will be strengthened so as to ensure immediate management of AEFIs; NCDC to lead this activity.
+- Pentavalent vaccine to be introduced in Immunization programme in the states of Tamil Nadu and Kerala. - Thereafter, data may be reviewed after 1 year of introduction before expanding the vaccine into other states. - A protocol will be prepared by the ICMR for impact study; this will be circulated to NCDC and others through email; once the protocol is finalized, the study would be carried out by ICMR. - Since AEFI is a concern hence same will be monitored and also system will be strengthened so as to ensure immediate management of AEFIs; NCDC to lead this activity. - There may be an insurance scheme for the beneficiaries against the AEFIs.